 THA is a peanut free environment.
 Lunches and snacks need to be ready to eat (not heated up.)

-There is a supply fee for art supplies and science experiment supplies.
-I assure you we use every cent, plus some, on your child!
-In addition to the supply fee for unusual items for projects, there is a supply list of basic school supplies to bring every week to class in a zipper bag/school box.
+The supply fee is wrapped into the total fee, so there is no extra supply fee.
+There is also a supply list of basic school supplies to bring every week to class in a zipper bag/school box.
 These are very basic (pencil, crayons, scissors, etc.) and can be pre-loved supplies you already own.
 We also have them bring their own can of playdough to avoid sharing playdough and germs.

 Explorer classes are taught by Ms. Kristin.
 This will be Ms. Kristin’s 18th year as an OK certified teacher, teaching in some capacity as either a public school teacher, online teacher, daycare owner, or THA teacher.
 She has some really fun projects planned for the upper elementary class and is excited about another great year here at THA!
 She has three children of her own here at THA.
 She also teaches online classes for THA that can be taken in conjunction with or independently of the in-person classes.